-Probability of Default (PD) Expressed by a Customer Credit Rating (CCR), reflecting the Banking Group's assessment of a customer's ability to service and repay debt.
+Probability of Default (PD) Expressed by a Customer Credit Rating (CCR), reflecting ANZ New Zealand's assessment of a customer's ability to service and repay debt.
 Exposure at Default (EAD) The expected balance sheet exposure at default taking into account repayments of principal and interest, expected additional drawdowns and accrued interest at the time of default.
-Loss Given Default (LGD) Expressed by a Security Indicator (SI) ranging from A to G. The SI is calculated by reference to the percentage of loan covered by security which the Banking Group can realise if a customer defaults.
+Loss Given Default (LGD) Expressed by a Security Indicator (SI) ranging from A to G. The SI is calculated by reference to the percentage of loan covered by security which ANZ New Zealand can realise if a customer defaults.
 The A-G scale is supplemented by a range of other SIs which cover such factors as cash cover and sovereign backing.
 For retail and some small business lending, we group exposures into large homogeneous pools - and the LGD is assigned at the pool level.

-Our specialist credit risk teams develop and validate the Banking Group's PD and LGD rating models.
+Our specialist credit risk teams develop and validate ANZ New Zealand's PD and LGD rating models.
 The outputs from these models drive our day-to-day credit risk management decisions including origination, pricing, approval levels, regulatory capital adequacy, internal capital allocation, and credit provisioning.

-All customers with whom the Banking Group has a credit relationship are assigned a CCR at origination via either of the following assessment approaches:
+All customers with whom ANZ New Zealand has a credit relationship are assigned a CCR at origination via either of the following assessment approaches: